Is Jaguar Health Inc. (NASDAQ:JAGX) an excellent stock to buy at the moment? - The Dwinnex

 Revenue Estimates

-According to 2 analysts, the current quarter’s revenue is expected to be $3.55M.
+2 analysts predict $3.55M in revenue for the current quarter.
 It ranges from a high estimate of $4M to a low estimate of $3.1M.
 As of the current estimate, Jaguar Health Inc.’s year-ago sales were $2.63M, an estimated increase of 35.00% from the year-ago figure.
 For the next quarter, 2 analysts are estimating revenue of $9.15M, an increase of 339.90% over than the figure of $35.00% in the same quarter last year.
 There is a high estimate of $15M for the next quarter, whereas the lowest estimate is $3.3M.

 A total of 2 analysts have provided revenue estimates for JAGX’s current fiscal year.
 The highest revenue estimate was $24.6M, while the lowest revenue estimate was $11.9M, resulting in an average revenue estimate of $18.25M.
 In the same quarter a year ago, actual revenue was $4.33M, up 321.00% from the average estimate.
 Based on 2 analysts’ estimates, the company’s revenue will be $32.65M in the next fiscal year.
 The high estimate is $45M and the low estimate is $20.3M.
 The average revenue growth estimate for next year is up 78.90% from the average revenue estimate for this year.